 Cayman Craft Market (George Town)

-Located on the corner of Boilers Road and South Church Street in George Town, the Cayman Craft Market brings together visitors and the local artisans who create and display unique Caymanian art, jewellery, craft souvenirs, recycled treasures made from unique materials as well as locally made sauces, jams and jellies.
+Located on Seafarers Way, next to Dairy Queen, across from the Wreck of the Cali in George Town, the Cayman Craft Market brings together visitors and the local artisans who create and display unique Caymanian art, jewellery, craft souvenirs, recycled treasures made from unique materials as well as locally made sauces, jams and jellies.

 Here you can find items made from leather, thatch, wood, shells, Caymanite and Black Coral, and be able to see local artisans at work making crafts from local materials.